Karel Campos

-Karel Christopher Campos Suárez (born 17 January 2003) is a Mexican professional footballer who plays as an attacking midfielder for Liga MX club América.
+Karel Christopher Campos Suárez (born 17 January 2003) is a Mexican professional footballer who plays as an attacking midfielder for Liga de Expansión MX club Cancún.

 Club career

 Campos joined the youth academy of Club América at the age of 13, and worked his way up their junior categories.
 He made his professional debut with Club América 0–0 Liga MX tie with Querétaro on 23 July 2021.

 International career

 Youth

 Campos was called up to the under-20 team by Luis Ernesto Pérez to participate at the 2021 Revelations Cup, appearing in three matches, where Mexico won the competition.
 In June 2022, he was included in the under-20 squad, this time for the CONCACAF Under-20 Championship.

 Senior

 Campos was called up to the senior national team by Gerardo Martino on 26 October 2021.